 Fly Crazy: "Come Fly with Me" has a fly annoying Pete, and then Pete as a fly annoying everyone, although all he was trying to do was get their attention.

 Foils: Most combinations of characters are this to some degree, but the best friend pairs (Goofy and Pete, and Max and PJ) and the father/son pairs (Goofy and Max, and Pete and PJ) are the most obvious.

 Force Feeding: In "Axed By Addition", Max straps PJ to a device that feeds him whether he gets a math question right, and hits him in a face with an egg when he's wrong

 Four-Fingered Hands: Lampshaded in "Good Neighbor Goof" where after hitting his thumb with a hammer, Goofy says, "Oh, well, still got seven more good ones left!"
 And then proceeds to hit even more fingers.

 Four Philosophy Ensemble: Max, who doesn't worry about consequences and comes up with all the plans, is the optimist.
 Pete, who is overtly antagonistic and gripes about everything, is the cynic.
 PJ, who is skeptical but willing to try the plans, is the realist.
 And Goofy, who is completely oblivious to most of what is happening, is the apathetic.

-Furry Denial: The characters repeatedly refer to themselves either directly or indirectly as human, most blatantly with Pete mentioning "the human body" in "Bringin' on the Rain."
-They also give several indications that they do not identify with the species they were designed to be.
+Furry Denial: The characters consistently refer to themselves directly and indirectly as human, most blatantly with Pete mentioning "the human body" in "Bringin' on the Rain," and never, with one half-exception in "Goofin' Up the Social Ladder" (see Lampshade Hanging), identify with the species they were designed to be.